|3-5 Years (Evening)||English||Seminary Campus|

-The field of Religious Studies is an inter-disciplinary one and our Doctoral programme reflects this.
-Research areas include aspects of the study of ancient languages, literature, biblical studies, patristics, philosophy, sociology, psychology, history, cultural studies, music, Canon Law and theology.
+The Doctoral programme in Religious Studies covers an interdisciplinary field of study that includes research areas such as the study of ancient languages, literature, biblical studies, patristics, philosophy, sociology, psychology, history, cultural studies, music, Canon Law, and theology.
 The methodologies appropriate to this diverse range of topics require research students to display a flexibility of approach and a clear focus on the research questions posed by their chosen subject.
 During their doctoral studies, students are encouraged to attend academic conferences and seek opportunities to publish articles relevant to their research in appropriate peer-reviewed academic journals.

 Students complete the curricular part of the programme during the first year, which is composed of the following 5 modules: